rkiko/AC_Agulhas_eddy_2021/README.md

 I do not plot anymore the carbon budget of the second time window.
 I use the bbpPOC from Koestner et al. as well.
-I plot the carbon budget without including the bbpPOC as well to test for differences
+I plot the carbon budget without including the bbpPOC as well to test for differences.
+I add the bbp PARR.
+I add the uncertainty in the conversion from oxy cons rate to carb cons rate.
+I fix a bug in the extended size spectrum calculation and plot

+\
+Fig_Main_v05

+For the carbon budget (bulk POC removal rate) I don't use anymore the POC content at the beginning and the end of the time window considered, but I obtain this values from a linear fit

 \